 Last September they started their first year at school just as my older daughter began her last.
 While doing the school run again feels strange, I don’t have much time to dwell on it.
 Each day I try and reduce the to-do list.
 Right now, it’s imperative I build my business.
 As with any freelance work you always wonder if it will dry up so, like most things, I take it a day at a time.
 While my three beautiful girls may not have the unified family I’d so desperately wanted for them, they have something I believe is far more valuable: a happier, healthier mother whose spirit is strong again.
 Every day I’m grateful for my midlife miracles.

-Jess Watson is a former news journalist turned copywriter whose website is www.letsbeclear.co.uk
+Jess Watson Banaji is a British journalist and copywriter whose website is www.letsbeclear.co.uk